Mabel Corby

 Mabel Cecilia Corby (25 October 1913 – 1 October 1993) was a New Zealand cricketer who played as a right-handed batter and right-arm medium bowler.
 She appeared in one Test match for New Zealand, their first, in 1935.
 She played domestic cricket for Wellington.

-Born in Whanganui on 25 October 1913, Corby was the daughter of William Stewart Corby, who wrote for the Wanganui Herald newspaper for 40 years.
-She was educated at Gonville School, and became a primary school teaching specialising in physical education.
+Born in Whanganui, Corby was the daughter of William Stewart Corby, who wrote for the Wanganui Herald newspaper for 40 years.
+She was educated at Gonville School, and became a primary school teacher specialising in physical education.
 As well as representing New Zealand in cricket, she was a field hockey player and trialled for the national team.
-She died on 1 October 1993, and was buried in Aramoho Cemetery, Whanganui.
+She died in October 1993, and was buried in Aramoho Cemetery, Whanganui.